 INFP is the most morally guided and value-driven of all the 16 personality types.
 People of this personality type make up 4.4% of the US population but, due to their introvertedness, they can be difficult to spot.
 These people often have a well-developed intuition that hardly ever serves them wrong.
 Others perceive them as set in their ways, morally aligned, and sensitive to both their environment and the emotions of other people.
 This set of characteristics isn’t surprising given their preferences – Introverted (I), Intuitive (N), Feeling (F), and Perceiving (P).
 These quiet and peaceful introverts are a valued presence in the lives of people around them – but why?
 What makes them so special and impactful and why are they so different from other introverted intuitive types?
 How do they compare to, say, an INFJ?
 Or to an INTP?

 In order to understand INFPs better, this article will weigh them against other personality types.
 You will be able to see their similarities and differences and hopefully, by the end of this piece, you will have a deeper knowledge of what makes INFPs such unique individuals.
 And, if you have no idea what INFP even means (or stumbled here by mistake), it would probably be a good idea to get acquainted with the essentials of this personality type first.

-The INFP personality type is the Myers-Briggs type that is most likely to be perceived as an empathetic and intuitive dreamer.
+The INFP is the personality type that is most likely to be perceived as an empathetic and intuitive dreamer.
 These people are emotional and let their strong moral compass guide them in most situations.
 What else is this calm personality type known for?
 Here’s a short list:

 - Like most introverts, they need time away from others to recharge but are able to make deep and meaningful relationships with people